Khurshid Anwar (Major): Invasion of Kashmir

 On 22 October 1947, Anwar entered Kashmir near Muzaffarabad heading a lashkar of 4,000 tribesmen.
 They quickly secured Muzaffarabad, took Uri and proceeded to Baramulla.
 At each location, they stopped to plunder the local population, especially the Hindus and Sikhs.
 It was part of their arrangement with Anwar; "they had no other remuneration," according to Colonel Akbar Khan.
 When they reached Baramulla, a rich provincial capital, their desire for loot was overwhelming, and they stopped listening to Anwar's orders.
 Anwar and some of the tribal elders grew deeply ashamed of what was done in Baramulla.

 The tribal lashkar stopped in Baramulla for two days, during which the Maharaja of Jammu and Kashmir negotiated his accession to India and India air-lifted troops to Srinagar.
 According to some accounts, Anwar asked for an undertaking from the tribal leaders to abstain from looting, respect government property and protect treasuries.
 The tribesmen are said to have refused.
 Scholar Andrew Whitehead states that Anwar appears to have summoned political and religious leaders of the tribesmen to instil discipline in them.
 The Pir of Manki Sharif himself was among them.

 On 29 October, Governor George Cunningham of NWFP claims to have convinced Mohammad Ali Jinnah of providing better support to the tribal lashkar.
 Consequently, the government decided to maintain a contingent of 5,000 tribesmen in Kashmir, provide their rations and ammunition, and establish a directing committee of five officials in Abbottabad to control recruitment and supplies.
 A battalion of troops was also sent to maintain order among tribesmen.

 After the tribesmen advanced again, about 1,000 of them reached Budgam by 3 November, which was within five miles of the Srinagar airfield.
 Here they were engaged by Indian troops.
 According Brigadier L. P. Sen of the Indian Army, the tribesmen failed to press home their advantage in reaching the airfield.
 Anwar states that he reached within one mile of the airfield along with twenty men, but lacked the strength to press forward.
 Around 6 November, Srinagar was exposed to its closest encounter with war as the city "reverberated to the sound of machine-gun and mortar firing".
 Three hundred tribesmen faced a roadblock of the Indian Army 4.5 km west of the city, and engaged in a pitched battle in the early hours of the morning.
 By dawn, they were repulsed.
 The tribesmen then gathered at Shalateng, northwest of Srinagar.
 The Indians deployed newly arrived armoured cars and air support.
 The tribesmen were routed, with heavy casualties, and dispersed.
 The Indians pursued them and recaptured Pattan, Baramulla and Uri within the next few days.

 Around 10 November, Anwar was injured in leg by a bomb splinter and was evacuated to Abbottabad.
 Colonel Akbar Khan took over the command of the tribal lashkar.

+Pakistan Football Federation

+Anwar served as president of the Pakistan Football Federation between 1948 and 1949.